City Comparison

 Frederick has the shorter commute to downtown at ~60 minutes vs ~65 minutes.
 Baltimore has no direct Metro access.
 Frederick has no direct Metro access.

-Both cities are popular with families.
 Baltimore is a waterfront city with a rich cultural identity, world-class healthcare institutions, and diverse neighborhoods.
 Frederick is a historic city with a thriving arts scene, walkable downtown, and growing tech presence.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.